ralucas/nodejs-hashing/README.md

 ### Hashing - What and Why?
 **What is password (or any plain text) hashing?**
 Hashing algorithms are one-way functions, meaning that you can't input a created hash and output the text.
+So, the only way to know that the password is correct is to compare hash to hash, using the same hashing algorithm with the same input.
+If all's that necessary is comparing a hash to hash, then aren't hashes easy to hack?
+Yes, so that's why we're going to add something called a salt and also an encryption engine that stretches out the time it takes to create it.

+In this post, I'm going to use a `SHA256` algorithm and recommend

 I'll be building this basically from scratch, so it should be reasonably easy to follow along.
 To get started, let's pull down a few libraries/frameworks:
 * To get started just create a new directory and do `npm init`.